 Contributions are recognized when donors make an unconditional promise to give to the organization.
 Housing uses the allowance method to discount the estimate of uncollectible pledges receivable.
-All pledges receivable is due within the current year, therefore, no discount is required.
+All pledges receivable are due within the current year, therefore, no discount is required.

-C. TENANTS RECEIVABLE
+C. TENANT RECEIVABLES

-Tenants receivable is recorded at original invoice amount, less an estimated allowance for doubtful accounts.
-Accounts receivable is generally extended on a short-term basis, thus the receivables do not bear interest.
-Tenants receivable are periodically evaluated for collectability based on past experiences.
+Tenant receivables are recorded at original invoice amount, less an estimated allowance for doubtful accounts.
+Accounts receivable are generally extended on a short-term basis, thus the receivables do not bear interest.
+Tenant receivables are periodically evaluated for collectability based on past experiences.
 Changes in the estimated collectability of accounts receivable are recorded in the results of operations.
 Housing generally does not require collateral.